nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 User closes the file explorer GUI.

     * 2a1.
-Trackermon shows an error message to user, indicating the export has failed.
+Trackermon shows an error message to the user.

       Use case ends.